RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 themselves to using only integers for certain parameters, they can already do it.
 No additional code needed.
 The same goes for the ranges.
 However, in some cases we may indeed want to put some limits on the ranges to ensure numeric stability (think of filter feedback) or sane resource requirements (think of delay) or safety for the user's equipment and/or ears (think of gain).
+But maybe such nannying of sfz authors is inappropriate - after all, if the author "programs" a "buggy" sfz, it may be argued that it's "their bug"...not sure yet...

 Misc Ideas